AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/listing.md

 **NOTE:** Please avoid the use of emojis in your listing metadata as the user interface does not allow them.

-Refer to the [Developer Brand Guidelines](../brand_guidelines.md) for more information.
+Refer to our [Developer Brand Guidelines](../brand_guidelines.md) for more information.

 ### Naming your add-on